School Closing Information

-As winter weather approaches, the Wooster City School District presents a Q & A form to help clarify the process and procedures of calamity days.
+As winter weather approaches, the Wooster City School District presents a Q & A communication to help clarify the process and procedures of calamity days.

-(DECEMBER 20, 2012) – The Wooster City School District has released a form to help give clarity to the district’s procedures on calamity days.
-The purpose of the communication is to offer answers to frequently asked questions and to remove any uncertainty regarding the district’s calamity day policy and procedures.
+The Wooster City School District has released information to help give clarity to the district’s procedures regarding calamity days.
+The purpose of the communication is to offer answers to frequently asked questions and to remove any uncertainty regarding the district’s calamity day procedures.

 Question: How many calamity days are districts allowed this year?